-Cr Kennedy addressed Council regarding a report on his expenditure and to contact him if you have any questions.
-Cr Kennedy made comments on the importance of attending a Councillor Development Conference weekend and that it was a valuable educational experience.
-Cr Kennedy commented on one of the presentations that was made by the Chief Executive Officer from Alpine Shire, the council saved \$3.3Million and achieved this by changing the approach on how they did business and staff made salary sacrifices.
+Cr Kennedy addressed Council regarding a report on his Councillor expenditure and made a request that anyone who has questions to contact him directly.
+Cr Kennedy made comments on the importance of attending a Councillor Development Conference weekend and noted that it was a valuable educational experience.
+Cr Kennedy commented on one of the presentations that was made by the Chief Executive Officer from Alpine Shire, their council saved \$3.3Million and achieved this by changing the approach on how they did business and staff made salary sacrifices.

-Cr Kennedy also attended a National Sea Change Conference at Cape Schanck and this was a great opportunity to talk to Ministers.
+Cr Kennedy also attended a National Sea Change Conference at Cape Schanck stating that this was a great opportunity to talk to Ministers.
 Cr Kennedy talked to Minister Lisa Neville MP about the responsibility of coastal land in the future under a revamped Coastal Management Act and that Council may be called upon to manage different parts of the coast.
-Cr Kennedy noted that as Council manage Caravan Parks this can create an extra income stream that will in turn support the management of coastal areas.
+Cr Kennedy noted that as Council manage Caravan Parks this can create an extra income stream that will in turn could support the management of coastal areas.